 There are 2 ways to get to the island – by ferry and by plane.

-Ferry to Maria Island
+Maria Island Ferry

-There is a passenger ferry that leaves from Triabunna on the east coast, taking tourists and workers on a semi-regular schedule.
+The Maria Island Ferry leaves from Triabunna on the east coast, taking tourists and workers on a semi-regular schedule.

-The ferry ride is about 45 minutes.
+The Maria Island ferry ride is about 45 minutes.

 You are allowed to take 7kg of carry-on luggage for free.
 Anything above this incurs a fee, as does taking a bicycle with you.